Alzheimer’s Society Corner

 Dr Clare Jonas explores why “the public” doesn’t exist, and presents a five-step plan that will help you figure out how to communicate with any audience.

-Catch-up – Forefront Webinar Series – Using Narrative Design for Dementia Care
+Forefront Webinar – Using Narrative Design for Dementia Care

 Loukia Minetou from University of Stirling presents on her great work on improving dementia care and using narrative design to improve support and environments.

-Catch-up – Forefront Webinar Series – Balancing a Research Career and Parenthood
+Forefront Webinar – Balancing a Research Career & Parenthood

-Dr Lovesha Sivanantharajah from Bangor University gives an incredibly honest and insightful talk about her experiences of starting a family while successfully sustaining her research career.
+Dr Lovesha Sivanantharajah gives an honest & insightful talk about her experiences of starting a family and successfully sustaining a research career

 Dementia Diagnosis Reports

-Alzheimer’s Society has published a series of reports looking at the Dementia Diagnosis pathway, investigating regional variations, challenges of diagnosing people from ethnic minority communities and assessing and diagnosis dementia in care homes and hospital settings.
+Alzheimer’s Society has published a series of reports looking at the Dementia Diagnosis pathway, regional variation, challenges for minority, NHS and Care Homes

-Catch-up – Forefront Webinar Series – VR Cognition Tests & Coping with Academic Stressors
+Forefront Webinar – VR Cognition Tests & Coping with Academic Stressors

-Missed our first Forefront Webinar?
-Watch the recording now Coco Newton presents “Virtual reality navigation tests – new cognitive markers for preclinical AD” & Dr Clare Jonas “Coping with Academic Stressors”
+Watch Coco Newton presents “Virtual reality navigation tests – new cognitive markers for preclinical AD” & Dr Clare Jonas “Coping with Academic Stressors”

 All-Party Parliamentary Group on Dementia

-Watch last weeks meeting of the All-Party Parliamentary Group on Dementia and make time in your diary to tune-in to next weeks meeting as they receive evidence from experts in the field.
+Watch last weeks meeting of the All-Party Parliamentary Group on Dementia as they receive evidence from experts in the field.

-New website from Alzheimer’s Society, Parkinson’s UK and the NIHR provides practical advise to support better Patient and Public Involvement in laboratory based dementia research.
+New guidance providing practical advise to support better Patient and Public Involvement in laboratory based / basic science dementia research.

 Podcast – Alzheimer’s Society keeping research going during a pandemic

-Hannah Churchill talks with three Alzheimer’s Society funded researchers, discussing their work, and how they adapted their research, and thinking to respond and survive during COVID-19 pandemic.
+Hannah Churchill talks with three Alzheimer’s Society funded researchers, discussing their work, and how they adapted during the pandemic.

-Meet Dr Richard Oakley new Head of Research at Alzheimer’s Society
+Meet Dr Richard Oakley, Head of Research, Alzheimer’s Society

-Alzheimer’s Society welcomes Dr Richard Oakley to their Research and Influencing team as the new Head of Research.
-In this article we find out more about Richard, what he sees as the current challenges and opportunities and why he is excited about dementia research.
+Alzheimer’s Society welcomes Dr Richard Oakley to their Research and Influencing team as the new Head of Research, ready to transform their work.

 Podcast – UK Dementia Care Research Summit 2020